-COURTNEY KRAMER PETROCCI
+COURTNEY KRAMER PETROCCI, OWNER

-Before embarking on her professional career Ms Petrocci attained her Bachelors of Fine Arts in Dance from the University of Arizona.
-Her experiences there both prepared her for the successful career that followed but also instilled in her a deep desire to return to academia to complete her Masters of Fine Arts in Dance.
+Before embarking on her professional career Ms Petrocci attained her Bachelor of Fine Arts in Dance from the University of Arizona.
+Her experiences there both prepared her for the successful career that followed but also instilled in her a deep desire to return to academia to complete her Master of Fine Arts in Dance.
 She was able to achieve this goal while dancing full time with Milwaukee Ballet through the Dance Department at the University of Wisconsin-Milwaukee graduating in August of 2015.

-While Ms. Petrocci has been teaching dance since 2000, she is regarded as being particularly skilled at preparing her students thoughtfully and meticulously for the demands classical pointe work places on a young artist.
+While Ms Petrocci has been teaching dance since 2000, she is regarded as being particularly skilled at preparing her students thoughtfully and meticulously for the demands classical pointe work places on a young artist.
 She also strongly emphasizes constructive corrections, individual body acceptance, understanding and using proper anatomical placement of the body, quality over quantity, a strong sense of performance and character development, and a positive studio environment where students feel comfortable to push beyond their comfort zones and find themselves through the art of dance.

 His favorite roles include James in La Sylphide, Bugle Boy in Company B, Mercutio in Michael Pink’s Romeo & Juliet and Puck in Bruce Wells’ A Midsummer Night’s Dream.
 In addition to these roles listed Petrocci had the distinct privileged to have the role of Peter Pan created on him by Michael Pink for its world premiere in 2010, which he then had the pleasure of reprising in 2012, and broadcast nationally on PBS.
 He has also featured in works by Val Caniparoli, Maurice Causey, Alejandro Cerrudo, Brock Clawson, Mark Godden, Matthew Neenan, Lila York, John Utans, Trey McIntyre and many others.
 In 2005, Petrocci had the pleasure of dancing with the Trey McIntyre Project’s inaugural season, performing at the Vail International Dance Festival, the Aspen Dance Festival and Jacob’s Pillow, and was featured in the world premiere of Trey McIntyre’s ballet Hymn at the 13th annual Fire Island Dance Festival in 2007.